nhuson/typescript-node-DI/README.md

 # typescript-node-DI
 The repo use Nestjs framework with plugin Fastify.
-The initialization archirect for project want to use Dependency Injection partern.
+The initialization infrastructure for project want to use Dependency Injection partern.
 It's using hygen to auto generate file via command line without having to do it by manualy.

 ## Requiment